jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

 # Troubleshooting

-This page provides solutions for common problems you may encounter while working with **Telerik UI for ASP.NET MVC**.
+This page provides solutions for common problems you may encounter while working with Telerik UI for ASP.NET MVC.
 In addition you could check the general [Kendo UI troubleshooting help topic](/kendo-ui/getting-started/troubleshooting).

 ## JavaScript error that jQuery is unavailable or undefined